-When brainstorming about what to write about this week, I did some research in regard to what folks were asking when it comes to starting an online business.
+When brainstorming about what to write about this week, I researched what folks were asking when starting an online business.
 To say I was surprised was an understatement.

 The top questions asked were: